 Renumbered October 1974.

-After withdrawal 24132 was stored at Inverness from October 1975 to February 1976, then moved to Glasgow Works but was quickled forwarded to Doncaster Works on February 6th 1976 and broken up by March 1976.
+After withdrawal 24132 was placed to store, being noted at Eastfield on October 20th 1975 (though one source says stored at Inverness from October 1975 to February 1976), then moved to Glasgow Works but was quickly forwarded to Doncaster Works on February 6th 1976 and broken up by March 1976.

 Movement: 24132 Glasgow Works – Doncaster Works February 6th 1976.